conda-incubator/hatch-conda-build/README.md

 Additionally `conda-build` must be in your current path when running a hatch build.

+`hatch-conda-build` uses [grayskull](https://github.com/conda/grayskull) to translate the requirements section of your `pyproject.toml`, which specifies dependencies on PyPi to appropriate conda package names.

 ### Options

 Additional builder configuration can be set in the following toml